PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 ### Further technical details

-The `ci-main.yml`, `ci-release.yml` and `ci-deploy-production.yml` workflows leverage the `job-deploy-k8s.yml` callable workflow to do the heavy lifting with regards to deployment to STFC Kubernetes environments.
-The `job-deploy-k8s.yml` workflow is coded to be invoked on PSDI's GitHub runners.
-These runners are hosted within STFC's network, providing a means to access the three STFC Kubernetes clusters corresponding to the
-`development`, `staging` and `production` environments.
-The environment to be targeted for deployment is passed to the `job-deploy-k8s.yml` workflow as an input parameter.
-Given a target environment `<env>`, the `job-deploy-k8s.yml` workflow will deploy the service to the the `<env>` environment using the Kubernetes manifests stored in the `deploy`/<env>` directory of this repository.
+The `ci-main.yml`, `ci-release.yml` and `ci-deploy-production.yml` workflows leverage the `job-external-deployment.yml` callable workflow to trigger the downstream deployment job in the dedicated  external, private repository.
+The environment to be targeted for deployment is passed to this job workflow as an input parameter.
+Given a target environment `<env>`, the `job-external-deployment.yml` workflow will trigger a deployment in the specified Kubernetes cluster on STFC infrastructure.
+All related secrets required for deployment are hosted within an STFC Secrets management service.

-The workflow relies on several repository secrets, namely `KUBECONF`, `IMAGEPULLSECRET`, `CERTIFICATE_PRIVATE_KEY` and `CERTIFICATE_PEM` for various purposes.

-- `KUBECONF` provides Kubernetes-specific information pertaining to the the Kubernetes cluster for the target environment.
-Note that
-  `KUBECONF` is an _environment_-dependent secret, taking different values for each of the environments.
-- `IMAGEPULLSECRET` enables the container image housing the data conversion service to be pulled from this GitHub repo to the PSDI runner
-- `CERTIFICATE_PRIVATE_KEY` and `CERTIFICATE_PEM` pertain to the TLS certificates for the service For further information see the `job-deploy-k8s.yml` file and aforementioned Kubernetes manifests.

 The server can be configured by editing the environmental variables set in `Dockerfile`.